 The Commercial Pilots Licence will allow a person to have a flying career in aviation.
 It will enable them to act as a pilot in multi engine and multi pilot aircraft for airline commercial transport.
 The course comprises 25 hours flight training and a minimum of 20 hours theoretical tuition.

-The 25 hours are flown as follows:
+The 6 hours flying requirement are met as follows:

 5 hours on FNPT 11T